Language: EN

 C++ Today

-Following the regular release cycle, C++23 brings a series of practical improvements.
-It is not as disruptive an update as C++20; this version focuses on optimizing usability and consistency of the language.
+Following the cycle of regular releases, C++23 brings a series of practical improvements.
+It is not as disruptive an update as C++20; this version focuses on optimizing the usability and consistency of the language.

-Among the new features, C++23 expands algorithm support in ranges, provides enhancements to the standard library to make it more intuitive and flexible, and includes additional tools for debugging and more convenient syntax for type deduction in templates.
+Among the new features, C++23 expands algorithm support in ranges, offers improvements in the standard library to make it more intuitive and flexible, and includes additional tools for debugging and more convenient syntax for type deduction in templates.

 Currently, C++ remains one of the most relevant and widely used programming languages in software development.

-So if you have endured all this information, and want to learn to program in modern C++, continue with the rest of the course 💛.
+So, if you’ve endured all this text and want to learn to program in modern C++, continue with the rest of the course 💛.